-Scheme Name Productive Forestry Investments (Investissements Forestiers Productifs) Purpose Payment Support productive investments aimed at enhancing the quality and economic value of forests in France.
+Scheme Name Productive Forestry Investments (Investissements Forestiers Productifs) Purpose Payment Rates Support productive investments aimed at enhancing the quality and economic value of forests in France.
 The scheme focuses on forest improvement, renewal of productive stands, and integrated forest management projects to ensure sustainable forest use, enhance timber production, and improve the resilience of forests to climate change.
-Rates vary depending on the region and project type but typically cover a Rates substantial portion of eligible costs for forest improvement and renewal activities.
+Rates vary depending on the region and project type but typically cover a substantial portion of eligible costs for forest improvement and renewal activities.
 The public aid rate ranges between 20% and 65%, and up to 80% for the outermost regions.
-Detail Eligible investments include: Improvement of Forest Stands: Actions to enhance the growth and productivity of existing forests, such as thinning, pruning, and introducing high-value tree species.
+Detail Improvement of Forest Stands: Actions to enhance the growth and productivity of existing forests, such as thinning, pruning, and introducing high-value tree species.
 Forest Renewal: Replacement of low-value or ageing stands with new plantations better adapted to future climatic conditions.
 Global Forestry Projects: Integrated projects that combine infrastructure development (such as access roads) with forest management activities aimed at optimizing timber extraction and other forest uses.
 Supporting Services: Coverage of costs for planning, consulting, and technical support to implement these investments successfully.
 The scheme is designed to address the dual objectives of improving the economic performance of the forestry sector while also contributing to climate mitigation through increased carbon sequestration in productive forests.
 There is a similar scheme available for Corsica.
-Duration strategique-national Contracts typically span the current CAP programme (2023-27) allowing beneficiaries to undertake multi-year projects.
+More detail is available via: https://agriculture.gouv.fr/pac-2023-2027-le-plan-strategique-national Duration Contracts typically span the current CAP programme (2023-27) allowing beneficiaries to undertake multi-year projects.
 Update/Latest Implications The scheme offers opportunities for companies involved in forest management consulting, supply of tree saplings, and providers of forestry equipment (e.g., thinning and pruning machinery).
 There is also potential for firms specialising in forest infrastructure development, such as building forest access roads, (or for firms supplying equipment to these organisations) as these are integral components of the scheme.